 Create Dataset

-In this code we use the Datasets API for feed data into model.
+In this code, we use the Datasets API to feed data into the model.

 def create_dataset(data,labels,batch_size):